jjlynch2/OsteoShiny/README.md

 Added dilated hausdorff distance to 2D settings.

-Added statistical option to change from 1 to 2 tail t-tests
+Added statistical option to change from 1 to 2 tail t-tests.

-Removed shinyBS dep for bsModals
+Removed shinyBS dep for bsModals.

-Switched terminology from cores to threads for functions
+Switched terminology from cores to threads for functions.

 Bug fixes: